Department of Finance, Economics and Accounting

 ACC 576 Advanced Income Tax Accounting (3)

-Prerequisite(s): ACC 372 with a minimum grade of C. Federal income tax laws as they apply to property transactions, corporate taxation, the taxation of passthrough entities, and the taxation of international transactions.
+Prerequisite(s): ACC 372 with a minimum grade of C. Federal income tax laws as they apply to property transactions, corporate taxation, and the taxation of passthrough entities.

 ACC 589 Internship in Accounting (3)